Mosharof-Hossen/Global-Trekker/README.md

 5. For login/registration I used firebase authentication like email-password, google and github login.
 6. I have used validation in login and registration form.
 7. Tourist Spot Section: Here I show at least 12 cards of tourist spots, I have added to the database.
-8. Add Tourists Spot Page: Created an Add Tourists Spot page where there is a form for the user to add a Tourists Spot.
+8. Add Tourists Spot Page: Created an Add Tourists Spot page where there is a form for the user to add a Tourists Spot. this is a private/protected route.
+9. All Tourists Spot page: Created an All Tourists Spot page where we see the tourist spots all the users have added to the database.
+And here used Sort Functionality based on "average_cost".
-9. Both the server site and the client site were challenging.
+10. Both the server site and the client site were challenging.
 I enjoyed it.